Skip to Main Content

 Chat with computing staff HERE during remote support hours.

-Walk-in support available in the LL131 computer lab (labtechs).
+Walk-in support available at the law library front desk (labtechs).

 Lab Hours